Vlad-Radz/data-engineering-inverted-index/README.md

     - Application Load Balancer (level 7 of OSI)
 - encryption of Kubernetes secrets: 1) Kubernetes stores all secret object data within etcd and all etcd volumes used by Amazon EKS are encrypted at the disk-level using AWS-managed encryption keys.
 2) further encrypt Kubernetes secrets with KMS keys.
 - `StatefulSet` from `K8s` -> `EBS Container Storage Interface` on AWS
+- By design, nodegroups are immutable.
+This means that if you need to change something (other than scaling) like the AMI or the instance type of a nodegroup, you would need to create a new nodegroup with the desired changes, move the load and delete the old one.

 Storage:
 - As you submit a Spark application (or as you request new executors during dynamic allocation), `PersistentVolumeClaims` are dynamically created in Kubernetes, which will automatically provision new `PersistentVolumes` of the Storage Classes you have requested